Electa-Git/StochasticPowerModels.jl/README.md

 StochasticPowerModels.jl is an extension package of PowerModels.jl for Stochastic (Optimal) Power Flow.
-It is designed to enable inclusion of uncertainty in Steady-State Power Network Optimization.
+It is designed to enable the inclusion of uncertainty in Steady-State Power Network Optimization.

 For additional background on the approach, please read our [PSCC paper](https://www.sciencedirect.com/science/article/pii/S0378779622006022).